What is Sikaran?

 The exact age o the art isn’t known because Filipinos did not keep a written history of many things.
 This lead to confusion around items such as the age of things.

 The art even attempted to somewhat assimilate in recent times.
-It did this because of the fact that it couldn’t compete with popular arts such as Tai kwon do in its current condition.
+It did this because of the fact that it couldn’t compete with popular arts such as Tae Kwon Do in its current condition.

 This is due to the fact that little changes had been made to the art over time.